dwinter/rentrez_ms/winter.md

 ##                                9
 ```

 ## Demonstration: retrieving unique transcripts for a given gene

 Records in the NCBI's various databases are heavily cross-referenced, allowing
 users to identify and download data related to particular papers, organisms or
 genes.
 By providing a programatic interface to these records \\pkg{rentrez}
-allows R users to develop reproducable workflows that either download particular
+allows R users to develop reproducible workflows that either download particular
 datasets for further analysis or load them into an R session.
 Here I demonstrate
 such a workflow, downloading DNA sequences corresponding to unique
 mRNA transcripts of a particular gene in a particular species.

-Imagine a researcher wishes to retrieve the sequence of mRNA transcripts
+Our aim is to retrieve the sequence of mRNA transcripts associated with the gene
-associated with the gene that encodes Amyloid Beta Precursor Protein in humans
+that encodes Amyloid Beta Precursor Protein in humans.
+This gene symbol is
-and that they know this gene is identified by the gene symbol `APP`.
-The NCBI
+identified by the gene symbol `APP`.
+The NCBI database dealing with genetic loci
-database dealing with genetic loci (rather than particular sequences) is called
+(rather than particular sequences) is called "Gene", so the first step to
-"Gene", so the first step to recovering the sequence data is identifying the
+recovering the sequence data is identifying the unique identifier associated with
-unique identifier associated with this gene in that database.
-This can be
+this gene in that database.
+This can be achieved with `entrez_search`, using the
-achieved with `entrez_search`.
+gene symbol and species in the search term.